dps923/winter2017/notes/week_13/monday.md

+## Note: There is no test on Monday Apr 10

 UISplitViewController

 https://developer.apple.com/reference/uikit/uisplitviewcontroller

-The UISplit​View​Controller class is a container view controller that presents a master-detail interface.
+The UISplitViewController class is a container view controller that presents a master-detail interface.
 In a master-detail interface, changes in the primary view controller (the master) drive changes in a secondary view controller (the detail).

 The two view controllers can be arranged so that they
 - are side-by-side,